Victoria government logo

 2019

-Eunice was born in 1944 in Hamilton, Victoria and is one of five children born to Charles ‘Monty’ Foster and Lyall Foster.
+Eunice was born in 1944 in Hamilton, Victoria and was one of five children born to Charles ‘Monty’ Foster and Lyall Foster.
 Eunice had a happy upbringing with her siblings, Valetta, Gloria, Ronnie and Glennis, at the Lake Condah Mission near Hamilton until she was forcefully removed and incarcerated at the age of nine.

 Eunice’s mother was very sick in hospital with tuberculosis on the day authorities came to the house at Lake Condah and removed her and her siblings, Gloria and Ronnie.
 Her father was away working and earning money for the family, and the children were being cared for by family.
 Eunice and her siblings were taken to Heywood Police Station and locked up in the police cells for the night.
 The next morning, they appeared before a judge in the Heywood Court where many family members, including their Aunty Fanny and Uncle Angus, came to inform the court they were caring for the children.
 The court rejected their claim to have custody and sadly this was denied for all three children.